STUDENT/PARENT HANDBOOK -

 If the ordering window has closed, the parent cannot request an alternate item.
 Please complete your orders well in advance of the deadline.

-April 20, 2018 is the deadline for the ES to submit purchase orders for families.
-April 13, 2018 is the deadline for parents to get their orders to the ES.
+April 26th, 2019 is the deadline for the Teacher of Record to submit purchase orders for families.
+April 12, 2019 is the deadline for parents to get their orders to the TOR.
 It is important that families submit order requests earlier than the deadline.
 After the deadline, no purchase orders can be submitted.
 Instructional funds do not roll over from year to year.
 If the instructional funds are not used by the deadline, the parent will no longer have access to them.

 Instructional Funds and Vendor Policies